-- Validation Overview document (see Appendix 6a Course Validation Overview Template) - Specifications for all new and existing modules to be validated as part of the course (see Appendix 8 Proposal for a New Module Partner Institutions) - List of proposed teaching and management staff for the course (see Appendix 11 List of Staff) - Curriculum vitae for each member of staff listed above - The intended Course Handbook for students - Where a distance learning course is proposed, a presentation of the virtual learning environment for the course is required, along with two fully-developed modules as exemplars.
+- ii.
+Specifications for all new and existing modules to be validated as part of the course (see Appendix 8 Proposal for a New Module Partner Institutions) - iii.
+List of proposed teaching and management staff for the course (see Appendix 11 List of Staff) - iv.
+Curriculum vitae for each member of staff listed above - v.
+The intended Course Handbook for students - vi.
+Where a distance learning course is proposed, a presentation of the virtual learning environment for the course is required. - vii.
+Generic documentation, i.e. the institution-wide policies and procedures that would be the same for all courses considered for validation.
+This includes admissions policies and selection processes, assessment regulations, annual monitoring procedures and other institutional procedures and arrangements.
+(See Appendix 5 Generic Documentation for Validation/Re-validation for full list of required generic documentation.)